-The Road at Coniston is a community engagement and interpretation project.
-In 1874, John Ruskin got his Oxford University students road-building to promote notions such as working for a greater good and satisfaction through labour.
-Those that took part went on to become some of the most significant social reformers of the Victorian period, and included Oscar Wilde.
-The road remains half-finished to this day.
+In 1874, John Ruskin taught his Oxford University students the art of road-building to promote the notions of working for the greater good and satisfaction through labour.
+Those who took part in this project went on to become some of the most significant social reformers of the Victorian period, including Oscar Wilde.
+The Road remains half-finished to this day.

-The collaboration updates Ruskin’s endeavours, creating new amenities to connect the community with the Institute and Museum and with the heritage landscape of the Coppermines valley beyond.
-A new space for education, community cohesion and heritage, it marks the 200th anniversary of Ruskin’s birth and the 140th anniversary of Ruskin’s move to Coniston and his involvement with the village and copper industry.
+The collaboration continues Ruskin’s endeavours, by creating new amenities to connect the community with the Institute and Museum and with the heritage landscape of the Coppermines valley beyond.
+As a new space for education, community cohesion and heritage, it marks the 200th anniversary of Ruskin’s birth and the 140th anniversary of Ruskin’s move to Coniston and his involvement with the village and the copper industry.

-The information kiosk tells the story of the copper mines and is situated in front of the Ruskin Museum, with the community bread oven used by local people for events at the Coniston Institute.
-The contemporary structures pay tribute to their contexts with a cladding of handcrafted copper shingles and charred timber roofing made in collaboration with local community groups.
+The information kiosk tells the story of the copper mines and is situated in front of the Ruskin Museum, whilst the community bread oven is used by local people for events at the Coniston Institute.
+These contemporary structures pay tribute to their context with a cladding of handcrafted copper shingles and charred timber roofing made in collaboration with local community groups.

-In the spirit of collective making and the meaning of place and material, The Road brings together local people alongside established craft workers and historians as well as M ARCH Architecture students from Central Saint Martins led by Takeshi Hayatsu from Hayatsu Architects to create these structures and, hopefully, a lasting sense of co-ownership.
+In the spirit of collective making and the meaning of place and material, The Road brings together local people alongside established craftsmen and historians as well as MArch Architecture students from Central Saint Martins to create these structures and, hopefully, a lasting sense of co-ownership.

-The Road continues to 2019, with further participatory building projects and events.
+The Road project will continue in 2019, with further participatory building projects and events.
 The kiosk and oven are the first elements, announcing the intention to turn the Museum and Institute outwards through the transformation of the road into public realm amenity space.
 This new public thoroughfare will serve to connect Coniston village to the Coppermines walking route through a series of interventions including the resurfacing of the road in handmade tiles and pedestrian elements such as signage, lighting and furniture.

 The larch timber was generously donated by the Scottish sawmill and timber distributor James Jones & Sons from their sustainably harvested forests in Scotland.